Request Your Legal Consult Here.

 A land contract is a form of seller financing.
 It is similar to a mortgage, but rather than borrowing money from a lender or bank to buy real estate, the buyer makes payments to the real estate owner, or seller, until the purchase price is paid in full.
 This is called “seller financing” and when it comes to one of the most important assets in one’s life, there is no such thing as a simple land contract.

-Signed land contracts are legally binding and can contain many different forms of agreements.
+In Michigan real estate law, signed land contracts are legally binding and can contain many different forms of agreements.
 When all payments have been made the buyer will be deeded the property.

-Common problems with Land Contracts are:
+Common problems with Michigan Land Contracts are:

 1. The deed remains in the seller’s name until all payments of the agreement are made, between time of initial contract and payoff, which can take years.